-The financial statements have been prepared under the historical cost convention, as modified by the initial recognition of financial instruments based on fair value.
+The financial statements have been prepared under the historical cost convention.

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates and requires management to exercise its judgment in the process of applying the Company's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 7.